SagarKulk539/Instagram-Followers-Following-Ratio-Check/readme.md

 3. List of accounts/profiles that you do not follow back
 4. Pending follow requests (outgoing)

-***Note: There is an optional input file named 'cannot_follow_you.txt', which has to be user defined.
+***Note: There is an optional input file named 'cannot_follow_you.txt', which has to be user defined.  --> Place this file in the path that has the 3 json files
 This should contain a list of accounts/profiles that practically cannot follow you back (eg. celebrities, influencers, meme pages etc)
 If this is given as input, then the output of "accounts that don't follow you back" would be more refined !!
 [In above file, each profile name has to be on new line]***